greenelab/text_mined_hetnet_manuscript/manuscript.md

 The last step from the fully connected network was to generate predictions using a softmax layer.
 ](images/figures/convolutional_neural_network/convolutional_neural_nework.png){#fig:convolutional_network}

+#### Word Embeddings

+Word embeddings are representations that map individual words to real valued vectors of user-specified dimensions.
+These embeddings have been shown to capture the semantic and syntactic information between words [@u5iJzbp9].
+We trained Facebook's fastText [@qUpCDz2v] using all candidate sentences for each individual relationship pair to generate word embeddings. fastText uses a skipgram model [@1GhHIDxuW] that aims to predict the surrounding context for a candidate word and pairs the model with a novel scoring function that treats each word as a bag of character n-grams.
+We trained this model for 20 epochs using a window size of 2 and generated 300-dimensional word embeddings.
+We use the optimized word embeddings to train a discriminative model.

 #### Calibration of the Discriminative Model

 Often many tasks require a machine learning model to output reliable probability predictions.